 The Pensions Authority has defined the information to be provided to members.
-This information must be provided to every member within two months of them becoming a member.
+This information must be provided to every member within two months of their becoming a member.

-This booklet has the "Scheme Definitions" attached, which includes information on your employer's section of the Scheme.
+This booklet should be read in conjunction with your Membership Certificate and the Benefit Annex which include information on your benefits under the Scheme.
 The booklet has been designed to provide you with all the information you require.
-However, if you have any queries, or require further information, please write to your Scheme Advisor shown on the accompanying documentation or Zurich Life (details below).
+However, if you have any queries, or require further information, please write to your Scheme Advisor shown on your membership certificate or Zurich Life (details below).

-Trustees Zurich Ireland Master Trustee DAC Revenue Reference Number SF120344 Pensions Authority Number PB383995 Administrator Zurich Life Assurance plc, Zurich House, Frascati Road, Blackrock, Co Dublin, A94 X9Y3.
-Investment Manager Zurich Life Assurance plc, Zurich House, Frascati Road, Blackrock, Co Dublin, A94 X9Y3.
-Enquiries Group Pensions Department, Zurich Life Assurance plc, Zurich House, Frascati Road, Blackrock, Co Dublin, A94 X9Y3.
-Phone: (01) 799 2987, Fax: (01) 799 2777 www.zurich.ie
+Trustees Zurich Ireland Master Trustee DAC Revenue Reference Number SF120344 Pensions Authority Number PB383995 Administrator Zurich Life Assurance plc, Zurich House, Frascati Road, Blackrock, Co Dublin Investment Manager Zurich Life Assurance plc, Zurich House, Frascati Road, Blackrock, Co Dublin Enquiries Call us on: 01 799 2711 Or email us at: customerservices@zurich.com Or contact your Scheme Advisor or Financial Broker.